 - Trendy restaurants reserve tables for those who have booked in advance and will turn away customers rather than start a waiting list even when there appear to be empty tables.

 - It’s not uncommon to be given an opportunity to order drinks even before getting the food menu.

 - An entrée is an appetizer; the main is your meal.

-- When your evening finishes, you will need to ask for a bill.
+- When you are ready to leave the restaurant, you will need to ask for a bill.
 It will not be brought to the table otherwise.

 - Tipping in restaurants, (or in hotels, spas, and taxicabs) is not customary in New Zealand.
-Waitstaff are paid at least minimum wage.
+Waitstaff are paid a living wage.
 Some restaurants add a “tip” line on the bill.
 Locals ignore it.